Financial Breakdown: Costs of Getting a Real Estate License

 1. Financial Rewards

 One of the most significant advantages of a career in real estate is the potential for financial rewards.
 Some real estate agents can make over six figures yearly with commissions and fees.
 There are also opportunities to earn passive income from investments such as rental properties or flipping homes.
+For more details on how real estate agents are compensated, check out our post on Real Estate Agent Compensation In California.

 1. Flexible Schedule